imageElementElementElement functions can be customized with set and show rules.

 Default value: none

-rule, changing the default value used thereafter.
+pageSettableSettableSettable parameters can be set using the set rule, changing the default value used thereafter.

-rule, changing the default value used thereafter.The page number that should be embedded as an image.
+set rule, changing the default value used thereafter.The page number that should be embedded as an image.
 This attribute only has an effect for PDF files.

 Default value: 1

-rule, changing the default value used thereafter.
+fitSettableSettableSettable parameters can be set using the set rule, changing the default value used thereafter.

-rule, changing the default value used thereafter.How the image should adjust itself to a given area (the area is defined
+set rule, changing the default value used thereafter.How the image should adjust itself to a given area (the area is defined

-fields).
-Note that fit
+by the width and height fields).
+Note that fit doesn't visually

 change anything if the area's aspect ratio is the same as the image's